GaetanLepage/phd_defense_slides/slides/2_simulator/0_index.typ

   ]
   #image("figures/rir_schema.svg", height: 45%)
 ][
-  // #set text(.9em)
+  #set text(.9em)
   *Room Impulse Response:*
   - Characterizes the reverberation properties of the room
   - Computed for each source-microphone pair
   - $T_60$ measures the reverberation level
-  - Resulting signal is obtained using the RIR as a convolution filter
+  - The resulting image/microphone signal is obtained by convolving each source signal with the corresponding RIR, and summing over the sources

   #pause